juno-fx/Helios/docs/code-of-conduct.md

 * Focusing on what is best for the community
 * Showing empathy towards other community members

-Examples of unacceptable behavior by participants include:
+<span style="color:red">Examples of unacceptable behavior by participants include</span>:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances